 For this case scenario, let’s assume that the principal, interest, taxes, and insurance is $1,000.

 Let’s assume a monthly gross income of $3,000.00:

-The back end debt to income ratios for Borrower A is the sum of all monthly payments including the housing payment which is:
+The back-end debt to income ratio for Borrower A is the sum of all monthly payments including the housing payment which is:

 - $1,600.00 divided by borrower A’s monthly gross income of $3,000.00 which yields 53%

-- The front end debt to income ratio is calculated taking just the proposed housing payment, PITI, and dividing it by gross monthly income
+- The front-end debt to income ratio is calculated by taking just the proposed housing payment, PITI, and dividing it by gross monthly income